 Unusual Options Activity Insight: Amazon.com

-On Wednesday, shares of Amazon.com (NASDAQ:AMZN) saw unusual options activity.
-After the option alert, the stock price moved down to $3676.1.
+Shares of Amazon.com (NASDAQ:AMZN) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $3529.32.

 - Sentiment: NEUTRAL